The Best and Easiest Way to Boost Your Health with Healthier Alternatives To Your Favorite Foods

 10. Greek Yogurt for Frozen Yogurt

-Frozen yogurt is loaded with sugar and emulsifiers, so a healthier swap would be greek yogurt, which is loaded with protein and low on sugar.
+Frozen yogurt is loaded with added sugars and emulsifiers, so a healthier swap would be greek yogurt, which is loaded with protein and low on sugar.
 Just add your own toppings to make it extra special!

 11. Cacao Powder for Cocoa Powder

 Since cocoa powder is processed and stripped of any nutrients, cacao powder is a great swap.
-Cacao powder is high in antioxidants and promotes healthy skin and a healthy heart.
+Cacao powder is high in antioxidants and promotes healthy skin and heart health.

 12. Himalayan Sea Salt for Table Salt